 - The amount received in a lump sum may be worth more now than if you would receive it later, due to inflation

 Selling an annuity also has drawbacks.
-Some of the major disadvantages of selling an annuity include:

 - Discounted payout since selling your annuity decreases the initial value that you’ll receive as a lump sum